Troy-Butler/Troy-Butler/README.md

 💾  I am experienced in <b>C</b>, <b>C++</b>, and <b>Java</b>, and I am currently in the process of learning both <b>JavaScript</b> and <b>Python</b>.
 I enjoy learning new languages and finding creative ways to solve problems.

 🔍  Please feel free to explore my public repositories!

-Access to private repositories will be granted upon request.
+:lock: I also have a private repository of my Clemson University Computer Science lab assignment and project submissions.
+Access to this repository will be granted to interested recruiters upon request.